Mote3D/Mote3D_toolbox/README.md

 Mote3D is an adaptable open-source software toolbox for the generation of random particulate microstructure models with periodic boundaries.
-Mote3D can be used to generate models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, partially sintered ceramics, powders or open-cell foams.
+Mote3D can be used to generate models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, partially sintered ceramics, powders, open-cell foams or concrete aggregates as well as of certain biomaterials or scaffolds.
 These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by virtual material testing.

 ![Exemplary microstructure models](docs/examples/microstructures.jpg "Exemplary microstructure models")